LucasETrigo/LucasETrigo/README.md

 Blockchain & FullStack  Developer
 --------------------------------

-I'm a Full Stack Developer with a strong passion for frontend development.
-With 8 months of hands-on experience as a Frontend Web Developer at Escola Sorvete, I've had the opportunity to immerse myself in the world of web development.
+I'm a semi senior Full Stack Developer with a strong passion for frontend development & blockchain.

 I am a Dev with a lot of passion for finding and creating logical yet creative solutions to complex problems using various different technologies.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------